Zahra-Alavi/ESMfluc/README.md

 # The Effects of Embedding Models ESM on Predicting the Flexibility of Amino Acids

 This project investigates the effects of ESM (Evolutionary Scale Modeling) embeddings on predicting the flexibility of amino acids.
 The pipeline processes amino acid sequence data, applies feature engineering (e.g., one-hot encoding or embeddings), and trains models to predict flexibility based on Neq values.
-The main entry point for running the project is `scripts/main.py`.

 ## Preprequisties